johannesstroebele91/mern-library/express/routing.md

 Routes can be defined by

 - specifying route methods derived from HTTP methods
-- that are called on an instance of the Express object
-- so an instance of the express class (e.g. app)
+- that are called on an instance of the express class (e.g. app)

 These routing methods

 - specify a callback function (sometimes called “handler functions”)
 - called when the application receives a request
 - to the specified route (endpoint) and HTTP method

+# order of routing middlewares

+IMPORTANT: the order of middleware functions matter!

+- so the more middleware functions with a more general path to the start (e.g. "/user/:uid") and
+- the more specified middleware functions to the END (e.g. "/")

 # Examples: